-4. Contributed Goods and Services
+Contributed Goods and Services

 Contributed goods and services are recorded at fair value in the accompanying statements of activities as both contribution revenue and expenses.
 The contributions of services are recognized if the services received (a) create or enhance nonfinancial assets or (b) require specialized skills that are provided by individuals possessing those skills and would typically need to be purchased if not provided.
-Generally, such services include specific management expertise.
+Generally, such services include specific programmatic expertise.

-5. Cash and Cash Equivalents
+Cash and Cash Equivalents

 Cash and cash equivalents consist primarily of interest bearing checking accounts, savings accounts and certificates of deposit with maturities of three months or less.
 Unrestricted amounts are available for operating activities.
-Restricted amounts, while currently available, are reserved by the Board for investment purposes or restricted by grantors for disbursements related to specific grants or contracts.